Brand Awareness – 3 Ideas to Spark Your Campaign

 2. Value Creative Quality Over Volume

 Advertising your brand in high quantities over numerous mediums doesn’t necessarily help promote brand awareness.
-Prioritize creating powerful campaigns that elicit the types of feelings and emotions you want associated with your brand.
-The impact it will have drives brand awareness further than empty mass advertising.
+You should instead prioritize creating powerful campaigns that elicit the types of feelings and emotions you want associated with your brand.
+The impact it has drives brand awareness further than empty mass advertising.

 This builds a level of loyalty between consumers and company as well.
-Brand awareness involves giving something to consumers deeper than brand recognition – when creativity is encouraged in a campaign, the chance of this depth increases.
-Gaining brand loyalty starts with a solid branding strategy foundation and and execution.
+Brand awareness involves giving something of meaning to consumers.
+When creativity is encouraged in a campaign, the chance of this increases.
+Gaining brand loyalty starts with a solid branding strategy foundation and execution.

 3. Market Campaigns With a Narrative

 Stories drive home brand awareness effectively if they’re delivered correctly.
 There are many different ways to use a storytelling campaign.
 Sometimes a verbal recount from a hero serves a company well in an advertisement.
 Other times the story is told the way a movie tells a story.
 A video advertisement that lets people discover the power of a brand gives consumers a chance to feel emotional about something the brand stands for.

 The quality of advertisement trumps the quantity of advertisements.
 An interesting example of this is a recent Microsoft commercial.
-It has a winter holiday vibe.
-Kids are rounding their friends up, evoking feelings of nostalgia.
-They’re heading to see someone doing something amazing.
+It had a winter holiday vibe – kids rounded their friends up, evoking feelings of nostalgia.
+They journeyed to see someone doing something amazing.
 They end up at the home of a child who is surrounded by his friends playing a video game on a Microsoft system.
 His friends are all cheering him on.
-The marketers told a story using a video and their product, and in doing so changed the way people think of video games.
+The marketers told a story using a video and their product and in doing so changed the way people think of video games.
 They showed Microsoft video games involve social gatherings of friends and family.

-Brand awareness starts and ends with the way a campaign attempts to elicit deeper levels of connection with consumers.
+Brand awareness starts and ends with how campaigns elicit deeper levels of connection with consumers.
 Understand how to truly connect your brand with people in order to succeed.
-Check out our ebook below and learn strategies for boosting your creative management: